HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/03-run-boot-node.md

 ## Prepare the Environment

-For running a boot node open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:
+For running a boot node (refer to [this page](../01-preliminaries.md#node-types.md) for node types) open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:

 ```bash
 cd compose-zkverify-simplified